sdclibbery/tradr/README.md

   x Try not allowing a transaction at a loss from the last one
   * Gather more data and take longer runs
   * Allow setting granularity as option to see how longer term bots do
+  * Record peak profit achieved by bot and report in status
+  * Allow setting test time as option to allow repeatable and varied tests
   * Try adding hysteresis on direction change
   * Ema crossing bots
   * Allow for fees etc
-  * Allow setting test time as option to allow repeatable tests
  * Consider hysteresis or loss aversion
   ?
 Hysteresis on direction changes
   ?
 Pair up buy/sell trades to preclude loss; don't make the second trade in the pair until it will make a profit